zuiraito/Kaltext/README.md

 # Kaltext
 A terminal application to manage events and scedule (German).
+It is written in bash and saves the data into text files.

 # Usage
 | Command | |